fde-capu/ft_transcendence/docs/checklist.md

 [ ] Even if user have blocked you, if you F5 the profile, you still can see everything.
-[ ] On saving the game record, set the user scores (+ goals made by the team)
+[ ] On saving the game record, set the user scores (+ goals made by the team) [ ] On match history, choosing the exibition game mode does not filter properly (allways show all games?).
+[ ] Invitation to Match sometimes does not create the room.